-7.2 Consideration of sustainability risks and the principal adverse impacts on sustainability factors
+7.2 Consideration of sustainability risks and the principal adverse impacts on sustainability factors and is used, in particular, in the proprietary issuer analysis.

 In addition to the usual financial data, the Management Company and the fund management take sustainability risks and the principal adverse impacts on sustainability factors (PAIs) into account when making investment decisions.